barni246/Django-ChatApp/README.md

 4. Push your changes to your fork.
 5. Submit a pull request to the main repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions, feedback, or support, please contact the project maintainers at chatapp@example.com.
+For questions, feedback, or support, please contact the project maintainers at barnabas.gonda@googlemail.com